Rayhanpatel/BharathInternProjects/README.md

 ## About Bharath Inter

-Bharath Inter is a leading organization that specializes in providing data-driven solutions and insights to businesses.
+Bharath Intern is a leading organization that specializes in providing data-driven solutions and insights to businesses.
 They are dedicated to leveraging data to make informed decisions and drive growth.

 ## Requirements